 Note that the seed is bitter.
 If you are going to add it to your smoothie, make sure to balance it with some sweetness by including fruit, such as a banana or some strawberries.

-Summary Avocado seeds need to be dried out, chopped and blended before they can be eaten.
+Avocado seeds need to be dried out, chopped and blended before they can be eaten.
 However, the drying process may significantly reduce their antioxidant content.

-Therefore, it’s not recommended to eat avocado seeds.
+It’s currently not recommended to eat avocado seeds.